Unsupervised Elicitation of Language Models: Experiments

 \subsection{Training an Assistant Chatbot without Supervision}

 After verifying \ourmethod on standard benchmarks, we investigate whether it can scale to commercial production runs and improve frontier assistant chatbots.
-Specifically, we aim to train a helpful chat assistant based on the Claude~3.5 Haiku pretrained model, without introducing any human preferences or supervision labels whatsoever.
+Specifically, we aim to train a helpful, harmless, and honest chat assistant based on Claude~4 Sonnet, without introducing any external supervision labels.
+In these experiments, we use a scalable variant of \ourmethod that particularly tackles long-context challenge when applied to proudction data.
+See Appendix \ref{sec:scalable-icm} for more details.

-\textbf{Reward Model Training.} We use Claude 3 Haiku\footnote{This was an oversight on our part.
-Ideally, we would use the same model for reward model and policy.} to generate unsupervised labels.
-We use the task description ``which response is more helpful, harmless, and honest?''.
-We sample a subset from the production preference dataset for training the publicly released Claude 3.5 Haiku.
-This subset consists of nearly 400K examples with a 64K token limit.
-We first use \ourmethod to label 6K examples, train an initial reward model (RM) to label the rest of the data, and then train the final unsupervised RM.
-We also run the same process on Alpaca to serve as a baseline against this production data.
+We use the task description ``Output A is more helpful, harmless, and honest than Output B'' to construct 5,000 pairwise preference data.
+Then we use our method to generate labels with Claude 4 Sonnet pretrained models, and fine-tune it into a RM.
+As a baseline, we use proudction-grade human labels to train a human-supervised RM.

-We conduct evaluations on Rewardbench~\citep{lambert2024rewardbench}, a widely-used challenging benchmark for RMs.
-Figure \ref{fig:results_claude} (left) shows the results.
-First, the human-supervised RM trained on the production data significantly outperforms the RM trained on Alpaca, due to its high-quality human labels and complex examples.
-Consequently, surpassing the human-supervised RM trained on production data is much harder.
-Nevertheless, our unsupervised RM still achieves higher accuracy (75.0\% v.s.
-72.2\%).
+Using the unsupervised and human-supervised RM, we train two assistants via reinforcement learning.
+The training data is a mix of math, code and instruction following tasks.
+We train both assistant policies on 250,000 episodes.
+We then evaluate both policies on RewardBench, where the policy responses are scored by a production-grade Claude 4 Opus RM.

-\textbf{Reinforcement Learning with Unsupervised RM.} Using both the unsupervised and human-supervised RM, we train two policies via reinforcement learning to create helpful, harmless, and honest assistants.
-We train both policies on 20,000 RL episodes.
-We conduct head-to-head comparisons between two policies: each model's responses are graded by the RM for training the publicly released Claude 3.5 Sonnet model.
-As shown in Figure \ref{fig:results_claude} (right), the policy trained with the unsupervised RM achieves a 60\% win rate.
-Both these policies lag severely behind the performance of the publicly released Claude 3.5 Haiku, which achieves a much higher 92\% win rate against the human-supervised baseline.
-This is expected because the publicly released Claude 3.5 Haiku is trained for much longer on a much larger dataset with a Claude 3.5 Haiku-based RM.
-Overall, these experiments suggest that \ourmethod can scale to commercial production runs.
+Results are shown in Figure~\ref{fig:rl_against_ue}.
+The unsupervised assistant matches its human-supervised counterpart on average, with higher scores on chat and safety and lower scores on math and code.
+We suspect that this is because the production-grade human labels are of higher quality on these crisp reasoning tasks.Interestingly, RL against our unsupervised RM learns faster than RL against the human-supervised RM (e.g., 2.5x the speed on Chat and Chat-Hard).